View this document as: a single page | multiple pages.

 synthetic identity fraud

-The use of a combination of personally identifiable information (PII) to fabricate a person or entity in order to commit a dishonest act for personal or financial gain.
+The use of a combination of personal information to fabricate a person or entity to commit a dishonest act for personal or financial gain.

 system of record (SOR)

-An SOR is a collection of records that contain information about individuals and are under the control of an agency.
-The records can be retrieved by the individual’s name or by an identifying number, symbol, or other identifier.
+A collection of records that contain information about individuals and are under the control of an agency.
+The records can be retrieved by the individual’s name, an identifying number, a symbol, or other identifier.

-A notice that federal agencies publish in the Federal Register to describe their systems of records.
+A notice that federal agencies publish in the Federal Register to describe their system of record.

 tailoring

-The process by which xALs and specified controls are modified by: considerations for the impacts on privacy, usability, and equity on the user population, identifying and designating common controls, applying scoping considerations on the applicability and implementation of specified controls, selecting any compensating controls, assigning specific values to organization-defined security control parameters, supplementing xAL controls with additional controls or control enhancements, and providing additional specification information for control implementation.
+The process by which xALs and specified controls are modified by considering impacts on privacy, usability, and customer experience of the user population; considering specific threats to the organization; identifying and designating common controls; scoping considerations on the applicability and implementation of specified controls; selecting any compensating controls; assigning specific values to organization-defined security control parameters; supplementing xAL controls with additional controls or control enhancements; and specifying additional information for control implementation.

 token